We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 Nomination and Appointment of Prospective Corporate Auditors

-After gaining the approval of the Board of Auditors, the President proposes to the Board of Directors prospective corporate auditors endowed with the ability to fairly audit the overall duties of the directors, with suitable experience and skills, and with adequate expertise in financial affairs, accounting and legal affairs.
+After gaining the approval of the Board of Auditors, the President proposes to the Board of Directors prospective corporate auditors endowed with the ability to fairly audit the overall duties of the directors, suitable experience and skills, and with adequate expertise in financial affairs, accounting and legal affairs.
 After deliberation by the Board of Directors, nominated candidates are appointed by resolution of the General Meeting of Shareholders.

 Nomination and Appointment of Prospective Independent Officers